ProfCyberNaught/nato_phonetic_alphabet_converter_app/README.md

 3. **Integration into Existing Projects:** The code can be integrated into existing web projects or applications where the conversion of text to the NATO Phonetic Alphabet is required.
 It provides a ready-to-use solution that can be easily incorporated into different systems and interfaces.
 4. **Personal Use and Reference:** Users who frequently need to communicate using the NATO Phonetic Alphabet, whether for work or personal reasons, can utilise this code as a convenient resource.
 They can access it on their desktop or mobile devices to quickly convert text to phonetic equivalents, ensuring accurate communication.
 5. **Language and Communication Applications:** Developers working on language-related applications, voice assistants, or speech recognition systems can incorporate the NATO Phonetic Alphabet Converter code to enhance their platforms' capabilities.
 It can be used to convert text input into phonetic representations, supporting accurate pronunciation and transcription.
 6. **Educational Tools and Resources:** Teachers, trainers, or language learning platforms can employ this code as an educational tool to introduce and practice the NATO Phonetic Alphabet.
-It can be utilized in classrooms, online courses, or language learning apps to familiarize learners with the alphabet's usage and improve their language skills.
+It can be utilised in classrooms, online courses, or language learning apps to familiarise learners with the alphabet's usage and improve their language skills.

 Remember to consider the specific requirements and context of your project or application to determine how the code can be best utilised.